shubhankar05sarkar/PacMan/README.md

 ### Ghost Chase:
 Meanwhile, the ghosts are actively chasing Pac-Man using BFS.
 They determine the shortest route to Pac-Man and move one tile at a time.
 If a ghost and Pac-Man occupy the same cell, the game is over.

-### Power-Up Mode:
-When Pac-Man collects a power pellet, he temporarily gains the ability to eat ghosts.
-During this brief period, the ghosts become vulnerable, and if Pac-Man eats one, he gains extra points.

 ### End Game:
 The game ends in one of two ways: